cheapsk9/progress-docs/classes/Button.md

 -- Bind click event to the button button.Click:Connect(function()
-	UI.Window:ShowMessage(
+	UI.Window:ShowDialog({
-		"Test Message",
+		Title = "Test Message",
-		"I have hacked into your Samsung fridge.\nYou should be very scared right now.
+		Text = "I have hacked into your Samsung fridge.\nYou should be very scared right now.
 Real!"
-	)
+	})
 end)

 -- Wait 3 seconds